-Mode 2: connection to the AC power supply grid using a mobile cable between the electric vehicle and the charging station which includes an additional protection made of a control box PWM (pulse width modulation) with a 30 mA differential.

-Mode 3: connection to the AC power supply grid using a fixed charging station permanently installed on a stable structure (eg. a wall).
-The minimum safety protections must include the check of the correct insertion of connectors, a check of the electric continuity of the protection conductor, a protection against indirect contacts.
+Mode 2: connection to the AC power supply grid using a mobile cable bet vehicle and the charging station which includes an additional protection n box PWM (pulse width modulation) with a 30 mA differential.
+Mode 3: connection to the AC power supply grid using a fixed permanently installed on a stable structure (eg. a wall).
+The minimum s must include the check of the correct insertion of connectors, a chec continuity of the protection conductor, a protection against indirect contacts.
 Mode 4: a connection to the DC power supply grid through an external converter.
 The minimum safety protections are as for Mode 3.